 The home team began to dominate from the opening faceoff and wasted no time in taking the lead.
 Toronto applied merciless pressure in the opening minutes and the Senators could not handle it.

-Less than two minutes into the game, the giveaways were already flying off the Senators' stick, one of which landed on the stick of Mitch Marner alone in front of the Ottawa net.
+Less than two minutes into the game, the giveaways were already flying off the Senators' sticks.
+One of them landed on the stick of Mitch Marner, who was alone in front of the Ottawa net.
 Marner beat Craig Anderson to give Toronto the early lead.

 Smelling blood, the Leafs kept coming.
 Soon, it was the top line's turn to go on the attack.
 Auston Matthews led a rush into the Ottawa zone, narrowly missing the top corner with his lethal wrist shot.